-0468 Hospital 30-day, all-cause, risk-standardized mortality rate (RSMR) following pneumonia hospitalization (Centers for Medicare & Medicaid (CMS) and Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation (YNHHSC/CORE)): Recommended
+0468 Hospital 30-day, all-cause, risk-standardized mortality rate (RSMR) following pneumonia hospitalization (Centers for Medicare & Medicaid (CMS) and Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation (YNHHSC/CORE)): Endorsed

 Description: The measure estimates a hospital-level 30-day risk-standardized mortality rate (RSMR).
 Mortality is defined as death for any cause within 30 days after the date of admission for the index admission, discharged from the hospital with a principal discharge diagnosis of pneumonia, including aspiration pneumonia or a principal discharge diagnosis of sepsis (not severe sepsis) with a secondary diagnosis of pneumonia (including aspiration pneumonia) coded as present on admission (POA).
-CMS annually reports the measure for patients who are 65 years or older and are either Medicare fee-for-service (FFS) beneficiaries and hospitalized in non-federal hospitals or patients hospitalized in Veterans Health Administration (VA) facilities; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Hospital/Acute Care Facility; Data Source: Administrative claims developer explained the mortality rates appeared to be increasing due to the expansion of the denominator to include patients with a principal discharge diagnosis of aspiration pneumonia and sepsis.
-The Committee did not reach consensus on whether a sufficient performance gap exists, but it ultimately agreed NQF #0468 met the NQF criteria and recommended it for endorsement.
+CMS annually reports the measure for patients who are 65 years or older and are either Medicare fee-forservice (FFS) beneficiaries and hospitalized in non-federal hospitals or patients hospitalized in Veterans Health Administration (VA) facilities; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Hospital/Acute Care Facility; Data Source: Administrative claims

-NQF #0468, a facility-level measure, was originally endorsed in 2007, and it maintained endorsement in 2012; the measure is currently in use nationally in the Hospital Inpatient Quality Reporting (IQR) and Hospital Value-Based Purchasing (HVBP) programs.
+NQF #0468, a facility-level measure, was originally endorsed in 2007, and maintained endorsement in 2012; the measure is currently in use nationally in the Hospital Inpatient Quality Reporting (IQR) and Hospital Value-Based Purchasing (HVBP) programs.
 Based on the 3 years of performance data provided by the developer, the Committee questioned whether the measure was having any impact.
-The
+The developer explained that the mortality rates appeared to be increasing due to the expansion of the denominator to include patients with a principal discharge diagnosis of aspiration pneumonia and sepsis.
+The Committee did not reach consensus on whether a sufficient performance gap exists, but it ultimately agreed that NQF #0468 met the NQF criteria and recommended it for endorsement.

-0513 Thorax CT-Use of Contrast Material (CMS and The Lewin Group): Recommended
+0513 Thorax CT-Use of Contrast Material (CMS and The Lewin Group): Endorsed

-Description: This measure calculates the percentage of thorax computed tomography (CT) studies that are performed with and without contrast out of all thorax CT studies performed (those with contrast, those without contrast and those with both) at each facility.
-The measure is calculated based on a one-year window of Medicare claims data.
+Description: This measure calculates the percentage of thorax computed tomography (CT) studies that are performed with and without contrast out of all thorax CT studies performed (those with contrast, those without contrast, and those with both) at each facility.
+The measure is calculated based on a 1-year window of Medicare claims data.
 The measure has been publicly reported, annually, by the measure steward, the Centers for Medicare & Medicaid Services (CMS), since 2010, as a component of its Hospital Outpatient Quality Reporting (HOQR) Program; Measure Type: Process; Level of Analysis: Facility, Population: National, Population: State; Setting of Care: Ambulatory Care: Clinician Office/Clinic, Hospital/Acute Care Facility, Imaging Facility; Data Source: Administrative claims

-This facility-level measure was originally endorsed in 2008, and it maintained endorsement in 2012; the measure is currently in use nationally in the Hospital Outpatient Quality Reporting program.
+This facility-level measure was originally endorsed in 2008, and maintained endorsement in 2012; the measure is currently in use nationally in the Hospital Outpatient Quality Reporting program.
 The measure's evidence base derives from the American College of Radiology (ACR) appropriate use criteria (AUC) and 2 clinical practice guidelines from the National Collaborating Centre for Cancer (NCCC) and AIM Specialty Health.
-The Committee agreed the underlying evidence for the measure has not changed since the last NQF endorsement review and accepted the prior evaluation.
-The Committee agreed agreed 2015 performance rates, which ranged from 0.0% to 46.5%, demonstrated considerable variation and an opportunity for improvement; Committee members also noted disparities based on the size of the facility, age, gender, and race could be observed.
-The Committee agreed the measure met the NQF criteria and recommended NQF #0513 for endorsement.
+The Committee agreed that the underlying evidence for the measure has not changed since the last NQF endorsement review and accepted the prior evaluation.
+The Committee agreed that 2015 performance rates, which ranged from 0.0% to 46.5%, demonstrated considerable variation and an opportunity for improvement; Committee members also noted that disparities based on the size of the facility, age, gender, and race could be observed.
+The Committee agreed that the measure met the NQF criteria and recommended NQF #0513 for endorsement.